top of page

 First Nations Version: An Indigenous Translation of the New Testament

-by Terry M. Wildman and First Nations Version Translation Council Translation Council
+by Terry M. Wildman and First Nations Version Translation Council

 Many First Nations tribes communicate with their original tongues’ cultural and linguistic thought patterns.
 The First Nations Version (FNV) recounts the Creator’s Story―the Christian Scriptures―following Native storytellers’ oral cultures.
 With its simple yet profound beauty and rich cultural idioms, this way of speaking still resonates in the hearts of First Nations people.